suffolklibraries/sljekyll/new-suggestions/young-adult/_posts/2018-05-01-everless-by-sara-holland.md

 I was immediately drawn to this book by the fascinating idea of time as a currency.
 Beyond the gorgeous cover is a carefully-crafted world of secrets and lies.
 It is full of strong yet relateable and flawed characters, whom I loved.
 I also really liked the twists, which I didn’t see coming.

-<cite>Everless</cite> is an awesome, fantastic and really riveting debut in a new fantasy series that you should keep an eye out for.
+<cite>Everless</cite> is an awesome, fantastic and really riveting debut in a new fantasy series you should keep an eye out for.